 Fenugreek & Fennels are easily available in the market.
 You can either use its natural state or can take fenugreek/fennel products/capsules.
 With attention to that, it’s suggested the latter one in order to keep a record of the dosage.

 The dosage is 2-3 capsules, 3-4 times a day!
 Consult your lactation specialist to get in terms of these supplements intake.

 2. Milk Thistle, Blessed Thistle, Palm Dates

 Next in the line are Milk Thistle, Blessed Thistle, Palm Dates.
 Despite not being FDA approved, these herbs also show great results in increasing milk supply.
 The mechanism is not clear among scientific studies but the results are evident in mothers.

 Most of these are the main component of milk supply supplements and do not show any side effects!
 It’s still recommended to terminate it altogether if you notice a slight difference!

-- Milk Thistle: The studies of Milk Thistle shows many variations.
+- Milk Thistle: The studies of Milk Thistle show many variations.
 While it proved secretion of prolactin none, other studies show no difference.
-The result of Milk Thistle may vary mothers to mothers.
+The result of Milk Thistle may vary from mother to mother.
 If you notice any side effects, terminate it immediately and have a talk with your L.S.(lactational Specialist)